kenpower/kenpower/README.md

 - 👋 Hi, I’m @kenpower
 - 👀 I’m interested in education
 - 🌱 I’m currently learning Svelte
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on games for teaching agile
 - 📫 How to reach me

 <!---